SCI Regranting Scheme to EU members in 202525

 Key impact and results

-The program significantly helped to improve the memorial camps without having to spend large sums.
-Their infrastructure was enhanced through gardening, and the establishment of footpaths, art installations, terraces and hollywood swings and the refurbishment of old furniture that can now be used to build a seminar house.
-Moreover, learning opportunities for public visitors were improved through the creation of Wikipedia articles on the persecution of marginalized groups under national socialism, social media and newspaper content on the camps, the creation of an online exhibition and the excavation, cleaning and recording of archaeological finds for the exhibition.
+The project helped significantly to improve the infrastructure at the memorial camps.
+Multiple measures were taken, including gardening, establishment of footpaths, art installations, terraces, and the refurbishment of old furniture that can now be used to build a seminar house.
+Moreover, learning opportunities were improved through the creation of Wikipedia articles on the persecution of marginalized groups under national socialism, social media and newspaper content on the camps, the creation of an online exhibition and the excavation, cleaning and recording of archaeological finds for the exhibition.

-Through the study camps and the practical work at the memorial sites volunteers expanded their knowledge on German national socialism ranging from the history of the specific sites and the people imprisoned there and different forms of forced labor to the persecution of marginalized groups.
-They also applied drew connections between these past events and the present by discussing contemporary forms of forced labour and exploitation, the vulnerability of democratic systems to authoritarian transformation and the risk posed by right wing parties, the role of participants own countries in WWII, the role of international organizations after 1945 and deepening of understanding of European values.
+Through the study camps and the practical work at the memorial sites, volunteers expanded their knowledge on German National Socialism, ranging from the history of the specific sites and different forms of forced labor, to the persecution of marginalized groups.
+They also drew connections between these past events and the present by discussing contemporary forms of forced labour and exploitation, the vulnerability of democratic systems to authoritarian transformation.
+Volunteers reflected on the roles of different actors in WWII, including the role of international organizations after 1945, thereby deepening their understanding of European values.

-Publications made my the volunteers in newspaper and online as well interactions with visitors and the local community additionally helped to promote the memorial sites and their causes, improve their reputation and reducing prejudices against foreigners thus limiting the spread of right wing movements.
+Publications made my the volunteers in newspaper and online, as well as interactions with visitors and the local community, additionally helped to promote the memorial sites and their causes.

 The Creation of a Padlet enabled the dissemination and future consultation of the outcomes of the project.